Space Invaders: Gameplay

 The player-controlled laser cannon (bottom center) shoots the aliens (center) as they descend.
 Game statistics, like the current score and remaining lives, are tracked above and below the playing field.

 Space Invaders is a fixed shooter in which the player moves a laser cannon, referred to as a "Laser Base", horizontally across the bottom of the screen and fires at a group of the titular alien invaders overhead.
 The invaders begin as five rows of eleven—the amount differs in some versions—that move left and right as a group, advancing on the shooter by shifting downward each time they reach a screen edge.
 The goal is to eliminate all the invaders by shooting them.
 Regardless of how many game lives remaining the player has, the game ends if the aliens reach the bottom of the screen.

-The aliens attempt to destroy the player's cannon by firing projectiles.
+The aliens attempt to destroy the player's cannon by firing projectiles, which costs the player a game life if successful.
+The game ends after all lives are depleted.
 The laser cannon is partially protected by stationary defense bunkers that are gradually destroyed from above by the invaders; the bottom will be destroyed if the player fires when beneath one.
 As the invaders are defeated, their movement, as well as the accompanying music, speeds up.
 Defeating all the aliens brings another wave that starts lower, a loop that can continue endlessly.
 A special "mystery ship" will occasionally move across the top of the screen and award bonus points if destroyed.

 Development

 Tomohiro Nishikado (shown in 2011) designed Space Invaders gameplay as well as the arcade cabinet's custom computing hardware.

 Space Invaders was developed by Japanese designer Tomohiro Nishikado, who spent a year designing it and developing the necessary hardware to produce it.
 Because he worked alone and handmade many of the development tools, the process incurred minimal costs.
 Taito originally did not credit a designer as anonymity was a required part of Nishikado's contract with the company.

 The game was a response to Atari, Inc.'s 1976 arcade game Breakout.
 Nishikado noted that Breakout-style games were very popular in Japan in 1977.
 He was a fan of the game and aimed to create something better.
 The developer wanted to adapt the same sense of achievement and tension from destroying targets one at a time, combining it with elements of target shooting games.
 The game uses a similar layout to that of Breakout but with different game mechanics; rather than bounce a ball to attack static objects, players are given the ability to fire projectiles at moving enemies.